Debt Camel

 If you think it’s likely you will have to lose the car in a few months, it may be less stressful to do it now and have more money to pay to your rent or mortgage.

-Talk to the lender about the help you need
+4) Talk to the car finance lender about lower payments

 Showing your lender your budget sheet can make this conversation easier.
 It will prove to your lender that you aren’t paying non-priority debts.
 And that you are offering as much as is realistic.